gpbl/react-day-picker/docs/Modifiers.md

 # Matching days using modifiers

-_Day modifiers_ change the aspect of the day cells and/or customize the interaction with of the calendar.
+_Day modifiers_ change the aspect of the day cells and allow you to customize the interaction with the calendar.
+When a modifier matches a specific day, its day cells receive a modifier CSS class, and its name is passed down to the event handlers.

 ## Type of modifier matchers